wp-plugins/wp-browser-update/readme.txt

 If you wish to contribute your own language, please have a look into the plugin’s language folder.
 There you’ll find WPBU.pot which can be edited with <a href="http://poedit.net/" title="Poedit" target="_blank">Poedit</a>.
 Alternatively, feel free to drop me a plain-text e-mail with the translated texts and I’ll compile afterwards.
 Send your translation <a href="mailto:wp-browserupdate@REMOVE-THISsteini.me">to me</a> afterwards.
 I really appreciate your support!

 == Installation ==
-1. Unzip file.
+= Manually =
-2. Upload unzipped folder to /wp-content/plugins/ directory of your WordPress installation.
+Unzip wp-browser-update.zip and upload the unzipped folder to /wp-content/plugins/ directory of your WordPress installation.

-3. Activate the plugin via /wp-admin/plugins.php in your WordPress backend.
+= Via Plugin Backend =
+Upload wp-browser-update.zip from your plugin panel (/wp-admin/plugin-install.php?tab=upload).

+= Via Plugin Search =
+Search for “wp browserupdate” and install the displayed result from your plugin panel (/wp-admin/plugin-install.php).

+= Activation =
+Don’t forget to activate WP BrowserUpdate afterwards. ;-)

 == Changelog ==
+= 2.2.2 =
+* Overhauled functions
+* Updated translation files
+* Removed out-dated Traditional Chinese translation

 = 2.2.1 =
 * Minor bug fix